jfrome1/Frome-GenAI-project/src/content/docs/templates/links or transcripts.md

 ## Official policy (includes linked details)

-The course's GenAI policy is: you may use GenAI chatbots ([:but only chatbots](#x-chatbots)) for any coursework with no penalty if:
+The course's GenAI policy is: you may use GenAI chatbots ([:but only chatbots](#x-chatbots)) for any coursework with no penalty if you do either of the following:

+1) Submit your chat links

-1) you use a GenAI tool that lets you share a [:persistent chat link](#x-persistent)
-2) you submit [:links to all of your chat transcripts](#x-one-chat) along with the assignment
+For this option, you must use a GenAI tool that lets you share a [:persistent chat link](#x-persistent).
+You must submit [:links to all of your chat transcripts](#x-one-chat) along with your assignment.

 If you use GenAI but don't submit [:the links](#x-submit-all), you've [:broken the rules](#x-no-submission).

+2) Submit your chat transcripts

+For this option, you must copy and paste your chats into a text document (no screen captures, please).
+Submit the transcript with your assignment on Canvas.

-[optional--can remove or alter] You [do/do not] need to cite your use of GenAI in assignments in addition to providing your chat links.
+[optional--can remove or alter] For either option, you [do/do not] need to cite your use of GenAI in assignments in addition to providing your chat links or transcript.

 Use or non-use of GenAI in this course [:will not affect your grade](#x-grade).